BaratiLab/MeltpoolNet/README.md

 * Scipy

 # Paper
+Our paper can be found

 # Citation
+If you use our data please cite:

 # Authors
 Parand Akbari, Francis Ogoke, Ning-Yu Kao, Kazem Meidani, Chun-Yu Yeh, William Lee, Amir Barati Farimani